 Sigma Kids in front of Sigma Studios in 1974 during the recording of Young Americans

-Brett and her fellow Sigma Kids have kept their love for Bowie alive over the years (her bar is covered in memorabilia), and once again they’ve put together a week of events celebrating his groundbreaking music, art, and life.
-Philly Loves Bowie Week runs from January 6th to 14th, encompassing both Bowie’s birthday (January 8, 1947), as well as the anniversary of his passing (January 10, 2016).
-A portion of the proceeds from the week’s events — as well as auction items from a special pop-up art exhibit — help benefit cancer research at the Children’s Hospital of Philadelphia.
-The week includes everything from concerts to sweet treats to an all-out masquerade; here’s how to get involved.
+Brett and her fellow Sigma Kids have kept their love for Bowie alive over the years.
+(Brett’s bar, which remains temporarily closed, is covered in memorabilia.)
+And now, on the 10th anniversary of Bowie’s death, they’ve once again put together a week of events celebrating his groundbreaking music, art, and life.
+Philly Loves Bowie Week runs from January 2nd to 10th, encompassing both Bowie’s birthday (January 8, 1947), as well as the anniversary of his passing (January 10, 2016).
+A portion of the proceeds from the week’s events help benefit cancer research at the Children’s Hospital of Philadelphia.
+The week includes everything from concerts to an all-out masquerade; here’s how to get involved.

 Concerts and Live Performances